What Makes Drug Treatment Effective?

 A treatment plan is truly a collaborative effort.
-Medical professionals, therapists, and alternative treatment providers who specialize in substance abuse treatment should work together with the client to create a treatment plan that will be workable by the individual, capitalizing on strengths and working on any challenges.
+Medical professionals, therapists, and alternative treatment providers who specialize in substance use disorder treatment should work together with the client to create a treatment plan that will be workable by the individual, capitalizing on strengths and working on any challenges.

 3. Regular Check-Ins

-As the individual invests time and effort into therapy, the original treatment goals that informed the first treatment plan choices will be met.
+As an individual invests time and effort into therapy, the original treatment goals that informed the first treatment plan choices may be met.
 It is important that, as this occurs, new treatment goals are created and new therapies are chosen, or changes to therapies are made in order to avoid stagnation in treatment.

 Rather than waiting for a specific issue to trigger the need for a meeting, regular get-togethers that start with asking how the client is feeling about treatment and what changes have occurred can facilitate an ongoing discussion throughout the treatment process.

 Clients are encouraged also to check in with themselves daily, even multiple times a day, to assess how they are feeling and what situation or experience may have triggered those feelings.

 4. Inclusion of the Family

-Addiction does not just impact the individual living with the disorder; it also harms those who are closest to that person.
+Addiction does not just impact the individual living with the disorder; it also affects those who are closest to that person.
 For this reason and because family members have the opportunity to play a uniquely positive role in a person’s recovery, it is important that family education and support be made available.
 This can include:

-- Educational workshops for family that illuminates some aspect of addiction and/or treatment
+- Educational workshops for family that illuminates some aspect of addiction and/or treatment.

-- Support groups solely for family members seeking to support someone through addiction
+- Support groups solely for family members seeking to support someone through addiction.

-- Family therapy sessions
+- Family therapy and counseling sessions.

-- Personal therapy sessions, often with a focus on mental health issues, such as PTSD, trauma, depression, anxiety, and/or co-occurring substance use disorders
+- Personal therapy sessions, often with a focus on mental health issues, such as PTSD, trauma, depression, anxiety, and/or co-occurring substance use disorders.

-Family therapy is an essential component for growth and healing for everyone after an addiction.
+Family therapy can be an essential component for growth and healing when recovering from addiction.
 Meeting in a safe place with the objective guidance and assistance of a therapist can help both parties to speak freely about concerns, fears, and feelings that may have started before or during addiction and not yet been resolved.

 5. Long-Term Aftercare and Support

-But with continued engagement with treatment services and support groups, clients will have the support they need to avoid drugs and alcohol as they transition into independent living in recovery and build new lives for themselves.
+But with continued engagement with treatment services and support groups, clients can sustain the support they need to avoid drugs and alcohol as they transition into independent living in recovery and build new lives for themselves.

 Meeting others in recovery and building positive relationships can feel challenging at first, but with regular attendance at 12-Step meetings and other support groups, these connections are often authentic and happen spontaneously.

 It can take time to make real headway on some issues, including trauma and mental health disorders, and a 30-day treatment program, no matter how intensive, is not designed to serve as a comprehensive lifelong treatment for ongoing symptoms.

-Similarly, because addiction is a chronic disorder that is too often defined by relapse, it is essential to continue to engage regularly with therapy and treatment that addresses the issue.
+Similarly, because addiction is a chronic disorder that is often defined by relapse, it is essential to continue to engage regularly with therapy and treatment that address the issue.
 Personal therapy, alternative therapies that were effective during rehab, and holistic treatments can all be effective parts of an aftercare plan.